A farmers field viewed from above, with a farmer cutting crops in rows

 If you're involved in the bioeconomy in Scotland, especially in leadership or strategic roles, this is a prime time to:

-• Adopt the Circular Economy principles across all stages of the value chain from design and production to utilisation and valorisation to reduce waste arisings and add value to by-products.
+• Embed circular economy principles throughout the entire value chain - from design and production to use, reuse and valorisation - to minimise waste and maximise the value of by‑products.

-• Engage with government, industry, academia and support agencies for knowledge sharing, funding, support and collaboration opportunities.
+• Collaborate across government, industry, academia and support agencies to share knowledge, access funding, build capability and identify new partnership opportunities.

 A woman looking into a microscope